mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-10-17-inktober-2016-failure.md

 last_modified_at: 2016-10-28T14:19:32-04:00
 ---

-Similar to previously years, I start out with the best of intentions for [**Inktober**](http://mrjakeparker.com/inktober) and then quickly lose steam...
+Similar to previously years, I started out with the best of intentions for [**Inktober**](http://mrjakeparker.com/inktober) and then quickly lose steam...

 After taking a few days to complete a single ink wash --- I was spent.
 Working digitally has spoiled me to the point that sitting at a desk instead of the sofa, cleaning brushes, and dealing with messes is just too much work to bother with.